naa986/gmail-smtp/README.md

 # Gmail SMTP
-Connect to Gmail SMTP server to automatically send email from your WordPress site.
-Configure wp_mail() to use SMTP with OAuth 2.0 authentication.

 [Gmail SMTP](https://wphowto.net/gmail-smtp-plugin-for-wordpress-1341) is a WordPress plugin that allows you to authenticate with your Gmail account to send email via Gmail SMTP server.